prtzl/stm32-cmake/README.md

 For reproducible development environment use the provided [container](Dockerfile).
 It installs the latest gcc-arm-embedded toolchain from ARMs website.

 You can use the same [Makefile](Makefile) to build container image and your project.
 Refer to [workflow](#workflow) for instructions.
-There is also a `docker-compose.yml`, which you can use without `make` installed.
+There is also a `docker-compose.yml`, which you can use if you don't have `make` installed.
 Refer to [workflow](#workflow) for instructions.

-Default container manager is [podman](https://podman.io/).
-You can also use the more popular [docker](https://www.docker.com/) as well, as the syntax is mostly the same.
+Default container manager is [docker](https://www.docker.com/).
+Everything is also compatible with [podman](https://podman.io/) as the syntax is mostly the same.
 You can read on the differences between the two [here](https://phoenixnap.com/kb/podman-vs-docker).

 Tested with docker (`20.10.9`), podman (`3.4.3`), docker-compose (`1.29.2`) on Fedora 35.